-There are several types of loans available, and new programs occasionally come up in response to events such as environmental disasters and other crises.
-The most common loan types are:
+There are several types of loans available, and new programs occasionally come up in response to events like environmental disasters and other crises.
+The most common loans available with government assistance are:

 - Student loans

 - Housing loans, including disaster and home improvement loans

 - Business loans, including farm and ranch loans.